rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 candidacy requirements for office must resign.

 #### Impeachment
-Primary officers may only be removed by the completion of a petition started by an active member of the Society.
-Should a petition receive two thirds of the signatures of all active members, the Primary Officer shall be removed from their position immediately.
+Primary officers may only be impeached by the completion of a petition started by an active member of the Society.
+The petitioner must provide their reasoning for impeachment before receiving signatures.
+Should a petition receive two thirds of the signatures of all active members, it may be presented to the Primary Officers or to the Office Advisor to begin the impeachment process.
+The Primary Officer in question may not interfere or delay this process in any way, not can they operate in their position during this time.

+The Officer in question will then have the opportunity to form a defense to the claims, which must be made accessible to all active members.
+After one week, a vote must be held amongst the members to determine if the Officer should be removed.
+If two thirds of all active members vote to impeach, the Primary Officer shall be removed from their position immediately.
 Following the removal of the Primary Officer, a vote shall be held to fill the vacant position.
 In the time between the removal of the officer and the appointment of the new officer, all responsibilities of the removed Primary Officer shall be completed by the remaining Primary Officers.

 #### Resignation
 Primary Officers may resign at any point during their period of office.
 Upon